zhengguoxu/bootf2/vignettes/introduction.md

       time point should not be more than 20% and at other time points should not be more than 10%."](https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-products/applications-submissions/guidance-documents/canadian-reference-product-guidance.html#app2)

-      So that would be the same as the MEA's guideline when interpreted strictly.
+      So that would be the same as the EMA's guideline when interpreted strictly.
 However, the newer guidance [@HealthCanada-2019-07-Quality]
       has the following statement: